culvermelanie/SmartMeter/README.md

 # Introduction
-This project is an implementation for reading data from Austrian smart meters, currently focusing on NÖ Netze/EVN and WienerNetze.
+This project is an implementation for reading data from Austrian smart meters, currently focusing on NÃ– Netze/EVN and WienerNetze.

-The data provided by the smart meter is encrypted through "DLMS Security Suite 0, HLS5" according to NÖ Netze.
-In .net language this means you can use the (AesGcm)[https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.aesgcm?view=net-5.0] library for encrypting the data.
+The data provided by the smart meter is encrypted through "DLMS Security Suite 0, HLS5" according to NÃ– Netze.
+In .net language this means you can use the [AesGcm](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.aesgcm?view=net-5.0) library for encrypting the data.

 # Technology Stack
 The base library is developed in C# based on .NET Core 3.1.